saraahmad1114/objc-BlackJackViews-ios-0616/README.md

 4. When a user taps the hit button it should deal a new card to the player, then the house should take it's turn, then wait for further input.
 Make sure to check for winners!

-5. When a user taps the stay button.
-Let the house finish playing and display the winner to the user.
+5. When a user taps the stay button, let the house finish playing and display the winner to the user.
 (Good Luck!)

 At this point, you should have a generally-functional single-round game.
 It should show new cards as they're dealt, tell the user when there is a winner, and update the score.